mgifford/a11y-contracting/Accessibility-Procurement-Pilot-Modified.md

 ## INDUSTRY ENGAGEMENT QUESTIONS

-The questions contained in the Sections below are intended to elicit feedback of interest to GC and provide guidance to industry in preparing written responses.
+The questions contained in the sections below are intended to elicit feedback of interest to GC and provide guidance to industry in preparing written responses.
 It is not expected that all questions will elicit a response, neither should submissions be constrained by the questions.

 Respondents are encouraged to submit a response to the Industry Engagement Questions in an accessible, unrestricted electronic format (Text, Open Document Format or EPUB are preferabley) by the LOI closing date.

 ## 1. RESPONSE FORMAT

 The Respondent’s name, company, address, and contact information and the LOI number should be clearly visible in the response.

-Identify your Legal Name and Procurement Business Number.
+It is crucial that the Legal Name and Procurement Business Number (PBN) are clearly included.

 The response is to be submitted by e-mail to the Contracting Authority, at the following address : TPSGC.paouvertpardefaut-apopenbydefault.PWGSC@tpsgc-pwgsc.gc.ca